isomerpages/moe-concordpri/_for-parents/P1 Parents/Administrative Matters.md

 <br><br>
 <b>6.
 Purchase School Books and Uniform</b>

 <p style="text-align:justify">Our Bookshop and Uniform vendors are Pacific Bookstores and Kah Huat Uniform respectively.
 The default mode of sales is through their online sales channels listed below.
 You can opt for home delivery or self collection at our school.
 They will be operating in our school from 17 to 19 October 2022 between <u><b>9 am to 3 pm</b></u>.
-You may click on this <a href="/files/KH_Uniform_CPS Info Sheet 2022.pdf">info sheet</a> for more details.
+You may click on this <a href="/files/KH_Uniform_CPS Info Sheet 2022.pdf" target="_blank" rel="noopener noreferrer">info sheet</a> for more details.
 <br>
-<b>Bookshop: </b> <a href="https://www.pacificbookstores.com">https://www.pacificbookstores.com</a>
+<b>Bookshop: </b> <a href="https://www.pacificbookstores.com" target="_blank" rel="noopener noreferrer">https://www.pacificbookstores.com</a>
 <br>
-<b>Uniform Vendor: </b><a href="https://khuniform.com/">https://khuniform.com/</a>
+<b>Uniform Vendor: </b><a href="https://khuniform.com/" target="_blank" rel="noopener noreferrer">https://khuniform.com/</a>
 <br><br>
 <img style="width:60%" src="/images/Purchase of school uniform.jpg"><br>
 <br>